nikhilnicky1/jenkins-nginx/README.md

-# Jenkins Setup and Pipeline Creation
+# Jenkins Setup and Pipeline Creation test

 ## Steps to Set Up Jenkins and Create a Basic Pipeline